Dart-Code/Website/_docs/logging.md

 ### Analysis Server Logging
 {:#analyzer}

 The [`dart.analyzerLogFile` setting](/docs/settings/#dartanalyzerlogfile) enables logging of communication between Dart Code and the analysis server.
-Messages are truncated after a few thousand characters but this is useful to when trying to understand how Dart Code is interacting with the analysis server.
+Messages are truncated after a few thousand characters but this is useful when trying to understand how Dart Code is interacting with the analysis server.

 To capture an analysis server log file please do the following: